RustyPyGuy/AoC_2022/README.md

 ### Day 10
 - Skipped for now.
 Check back later.

 ### Day 11
 - Solved part One!
 Rumors are part 2 has a non-obvious mathemetical concept that I'll come back to.
 - Reformatted the input into YAML with string slicing.
 Used `serde` and `serde_yaml` to process the input and then procesed it further to get in the structs I wanted.
 This was the long way around inputting the data, but I wanted to learn the concepts of serialization and deserialization.
 I spent a lot of extra time on that.
 - Also a good use of a `VecDeque`.

+### Day 14
+- Solved!
+I tend to prefer the map puzzles, so I liked this one.
+- Used the `Grid` crate and matricies of `bool` data types for the rocks and sands.
+I was overal pleased with the organization of this one.

 ### More Days Ahead!
 If I get much beyond Day 10, I be doing better than 2021!